fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 What about adding new types?
 If we were to add a new course part, wouldn't it be nice to know if we had already implemented handling that type in our code?
 In the example above, a new type would go to the <i>default</i> block and nothing would get printed for a new type.
-Of course, sometimes, this is totally acceptable, for example if you want to handle only specific (but not all) cases of a type union, but in most cases it is recommended to handle all variations separately.
+Sometimes this is wholly acceptable.
+For instance, if you wanted to handle only specific (but not all) cases of a type union, having a default is fine.
+Nonetheless, it is recommended to handle all variations separately in most cases.

 With TypeScript, we can use a method called <i>exhaustive type checking</i>.
 Its basic principle is that if we encounter an unexpected value, we call a function that accepts a value with the type [never](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-never-type) and also has the return type <i>never</i>.